 The 2020 Atlantic Provinces Trapshooting Championships return to the Highland Gun Club in Yarmouth, Nova Scotia, September 3 - September 6, 2020.
-Stay tuned for complete shoot details including an expended shoot program.
+Stay tuned for complete shoot details including presquadding details, special hotel rates and ammunition ordering information.

-Congratulations to the 2020 Atlantic 1000 Target Purse winner Janaya Nickerson who shoots out of the Highland Gun Club in Yarmouth, Nova Scitia.
-Janaya will have her 2020 Atlantic Provinces ATA Provincial Shoot championship events entry fees paid for compliments of the trapshooters at the St. John's Rod and Gun Club.
+Congratulations to the 2020 Atlantic 1000 Target Purse winner Janaya Nickerson who shoots out of the Highland Gun Club in Yarmouth, Nova Scotia.
+Janaya will have her entry fees for the 2020 Atlantic Provinces ATA Provincial Shoot championship events paid for compliments of the trapshooters at the St. John's Rod and Gun Club.

 Welcome the Atlantic Provinces Trapshooting Association's (APTA) website - the source for all things related to trapshooting in the Atlantic Provinces.
 Here you will find our affiliated clubs, local club results, and information on our annual Atlantic Provinces Trapshooting Championships - sponsored by the Amateur Trapshooting Association.